 Find out more about Kagurazaka-dori here on Google maps.

-When thinking about Japanese traditional sweets, Kinozen is a great place to go.
-Matcha is a staple here, and it is irresistibly delicious with its sweetness.
+When thinking about traditional Japanese sweets, Kinozen is a great place to go.
+Matcha is a staple here and irresistibly delicious.
 Matcha shaved ice and anmitsu are also very popular.
-It is an irresistible shop for Japanese sweets lovers.
+It is a must-visit shop for Japanese sweets lovers.

 Find out more about KinozenKinozen here on Google maps.